 The pull for a single observable is defined as

-The list of observables that contribute to the global fit with their prediction in scenario VII as well as the pulls that compare the predictions against experimental measurements for NP models (NP pull) and in the SM (SM pull) is presented in Appendix~\ref{app:pulls}.
-Notice that the values of these pulls are approximate, as they do not take in account the correlation between observables and the uncertainty of the fit is not considered in the reported values.
+The theoretical uncertainties of the observables in general depend on the SMEFT coefficients.
+The package \texttt{smelli}~\cite{Aebischer:2018iyb} treats the theoretical uncertainties in two different ways: in some observables, such as the EW precision tests, the theoretical uncertainty is considered negligible compared to the experimental uncertainty.
+In other cases, like the $B$-physics observables, both theoretical and experimental uncertainties are included, but they are assumed to be Gaussian.
+The list of observables that contribute to the global fit with their prediction in Scenario VII as well as the pulls that compare the predictions against experimental measurements for NP models (NP pull) and in the SM (SM pull) is presented in Appendix~\ref{app:pulls}.
+Notice that the values of these pulls are approximate, as they do not take in account the correlation between observables.

-Figure~\ref{im:pulls} shows the pull of the observables included in the global fit for scenario VII with respect to their experimental measurement (blue line), compared to the same pull in the SM (orange line).
-It is clear that, for most of the observables, the NP either improves their prediction, especially for $R_K$, $R_{K^*}$ (observables 9 an 6 in the table presented in Appendix~\ref{app:pulls}) and the hadronic $Z$ cross-section $\sigma^0_\mathrm{had}$ (observable 47), as well as the differential branching ratios of $B\to K^{(*)} \mu\mu$ in several low-$q^2$ bins~\footnote{See for example observables 12, 15, 17, 23, 27, 31, 32, 35, 36, 38, 40, 49, 50, 65, 80, 87 in Appendix~\ref{app:pulls}}; or leave the prediction mostly unchanged.
-Nevertheless, in the case of the following observables, the pull of the scenario VII is significantly worse than that of the SM:
+Fig.~\ref{im:pulls} shows the pull of the observables included in the global fit for Scenario VII with respect to their experimental measurement (blue line), compared to the same pull in the SM (orange line).
+It is clear that, for most of the observables, the NP either improves their prediction, especially for $R_K$, $R_{K^*}$ (observables 9 and 6 in the table presented in Appendix~\ref{app:pulls}) and the hadronic $Z$ cross-section $\sigma^0_\mathrm{had}$ (observable 47), as well as the differential branching ratios of $B\to K^{(*)} \mu\mu$ in several low-$q^2$ bins;~\footnote{See for example observables 12, 15, 17, 23, 27, 31, 32, 35, 36, 38, 40, 49, 50, 65, 80, 87 in Appendix~\ref{app:pulls}} or leave the prediction mostly unchanged.
+Nevertheless, in the case of the following observables, the pull of the Scenario VII is significantly worse than that of the SM:

-Those observables corresponds to observables 57, 110, 164 and 173 respectively in the table given in Appendix~\ref{app:pulls}.
+Those observables correspond to observables 57, 110, 164 and 173, respectively, in the table given in Appendix~\ref{app:pulls}.
 Scenario VII also produces worse predictions of the \RKp ratios in the low-recoil bins $q^2 > 14~\mathrm{GeV}^2$ (observables 154 and 197 in Appendix~\ref{app:pulls}).

-In order to identify which operators are constraining the fit in each direction we use the difference of the pulls, defined as~\cite{Capdevila:2018jhy}:
+In order to identify which operators are constraining the fit in each direction, we use the difference of the pulls, defined as~\cite{Capdevila:2018jhy}: